Casablanca Marriott Hotel

-The Sheraton Casablanca Hotel & Towers is a luxury hotel in the Old Medina of Casablanca, Morocco.
-Operated by Sheraton Hotels and Resorts, the hotel has 286 rooms and is a notable business venue.
+The Casablanca Marriott Hotel is a five-star hotel in the Old Medina of Casablanca, Morocco.
+Operated by Marriott International under its flagship Marriott brand, the hotel has 286 rooms and is a notable business venue.

-In 2001, the hotel had 306 rooms, 32 suites and 4 restaurants, so it is clear that several rooms have since been expanded as there are now 286.
-The Royal Suite is the finest and most expensive room of the hotel, followed by the Amiri Suite.
+The hotel opened in 1989 as Sheraton Casablanca Hotel & Towers under Sheraton, then a part of ITT Corporation.
+In 2001, it had 306 rooms, 32 suites and 4 restaurants, so it is clear that several rooms have since been expanded as there are now 286.
+The Royal Suite was the finest and most expensive room of the hotel, followed by the Amiri Suite.
+The restaurants and bars of the hotel were El Andalous, Sakura, Dafra, Casbar Bar, Patio Bar and Caesar's Club.
+One of the hotel restaurants served Moroccan cuisine.

-The restaurants and bars of the hotel are El Andalous, Sakura, Dafra, Casbar Bar, Patio Bar and Caesar's Club.
-One of the hotel restaurants serves Moroccan cuisine.
+In 2020, the hotel was purchased by a joint venture set up by Actis and Westmont Hospitality Group in a deal valued at $50 million.
+It subsequently underwent a two-year renovation and was reflagged as a Marriott, which has been a sister brand of Sheraton since 2016, in November 2022.